At 92, she is the oldest gymnast in the world.

 To put into context how many years you’ve seen if you’re 92, let’s provide some dates.
 Johanna was born in 1925, six years after the end of WW1.
 When Germany and Japan surrendered in WW2, she was 19 years old.
 When mankind first stepped on the moon, she was 45 and at the turn of the 21st century, Johanna was 75 years old.
 We’re closer to the year 2100 then we are to the year that Johanna was born in.

 It seems unreal that Johanna is doing the things that she’s doing.
 Not only is she doing things that most seniors can’t do, but she’s doing things that most people can’t do.
-We half expected to find out that she was one of these pranksters when we were researching her.
-Rest assured, Johanna is legit.

 Now Johanna isn’t competing in the Olympics.
 She’s not doing double pikes or triple fulls.
 But she is doing things that are ridiculously impressive for her age.
-She is bucking the norm and challenging our notion of what we thought 92 year olds are capable of.
+She is bucking the norm and challenging our notion of what we think 92 year olds are capable of.